veronica-coulombe/matcha-email/README.md

 This is a static webpage.
 If you're interested in how it works for **educational or inspection purposes only**:

-> ⚠️ **Do not use, modify, or redistribute this code.** It is not licensed for any use beyond personal viewing.
+> ⚠️ **Do not use, modify, or redistribute this code.** It is not licensed for any use beyond personal inspection.

 ### To inspect locally: